joedoyler/djangoProject_ReadMe/README.md

 * navigate a simple user interface to find the product they are after
 * be apart of a something bigger than themselves
 * here success stories on others goals and achievements since joining the website
-* reorganise products in order to find them based on certain criteria such as pricing or rating etc.
+* reorganise products in order to find them based on certain criteria such as pricing or rating etc
+* track your spending as you go about the website

 These ambitions are achieved through YourFIT by:

-* Having recipes being dispayed from people all over the world that are sharing their own unique perspectives and ingredients
-* Having an easy to use interface with mininmal text and buttons so the user isn't lost on where to go
-* Featuring an Add Recipe page for registered users.
-Displayed in a simple form format making it as easy as a few clicks
-* Being able to store registration/log in details the user feels apart of a group of people all coming together to share and experience eachothers favourite foods
+* Having programmes available to purchase that contain nutrition and exercise plans
+* Having several items of clothing on the site available to purchase with multiple sizing options
+* Featuring a simplistic navigation bar on both desktop and mobile with a very clear layout for users to navigate with ease
+* Being able to create an account to mark how you are apart of the YourFIT community
+* Read different success stories and reviews from previous users of programmes on the site
+* Find the best options and products to buy and being able to rearrange the listing to display the best objects first
+* providing a shopping cart feature in the top right of the screen displaying the sum total of all of your purchases

 ## User Stories

-As a general user who looks up/ shares recipes on the internet, I want to:
+As a general user who is looking to get into a new fitness/nutrition programme, I want to:

- * See where my created recipes go
+ * See all available products for purchase and pay using Stripe
- * Have quick access to all the recipes on the site
+ * Have quick access to my purchased goods in terms of
  * Have reassuring messages flashed on screen to ensure I am doing the right thing on the website
  * Create my own recipes
  * Navigate the website without fear of being confused